scurvyirv/staff-tracker/README.md

 ## Description

 StaffTracker lets companies view, organize and assign departments, employees, and roles to centralize business planning and development.
-Using SQL, Postgres, and node.JS, StaffTracker organizes your company with ease.
+Using SQL, Postgres, and Node JS, you will manage your company with ease!

 ## Table of Contents